Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-A specific type of mosquito can pick up the Zika virus when it bites someone with a current infection.
+A specific type of mosquito can pick up Zika when it bites a person with the infection.
 The mosquito can then pass the virus to the next person it bites.
+Most Zika infections pass this way.

-The greatest risk factor is spending time in a high-risk area without proper mosquito protection.
-A current outbreak of Zika has been reported in:
+The risk is greater in those who have spent time in a high-risk place without mosquito protection.
+Zika happens in:

-If symptoms develop, they may appear a few days after the bite.
-Symptoms may last a few days to a week and can include:
+Symptoms do not always happen.
+If they do, they may show up a few days after the bite.
+These problems may last a few days to a week:

-Zika infection in pregnant women may cause certain complications for the baby, such as:
+Zika infection in pregnant women may cause these problems for the baby:

-The Zika virus may exist in the body or in sperm for a short time even after symptoms have passed.
-To decrease the risk of passing the virus to a new fetus the US Center for Disease Control (CDC) recommends:
+The Zika virus may stay in the body or in sperm for a short time even after symptoms go away.
+To lower the risk of passing the virus to a new fetus:

 Centers for Disease Control and Prevention